einKnie/video-detector/README.md

 ## Usage

-The addon currently supports **youtube.com**, **vimeo.com**, **orf.at**, **vivo.sx**, **twitch.tv**, and **netflix.com**.
+The Addon currently supports **youtube.com**, **vimeo.com**, **orf.at**, **vivo.sx**, **twitch.tv**, and **netflix.com**.
-While the addon is active, it will monitor any Firefox tabs on a supported site to detect if a video is playing.
+While the Addon is active, it will monitor any Firefox tabs on a supported site to check if a video is playing.
-As soon as a video starts playing, the title of the repective tab is changed to contain a custom string.
+As soon as a video is detected as playing, the title of the repective tab is changed to contain a custom string.
-The addon also comes with a toolbar button to quickly suspend and resume the operation, or access the settings page.
+The Addon also comes with a toolbar button to quickly suspend and resume the operation, or access the settings page.
-On this settings page, you can change the custom string as well as disable operation on specific domains.
+On this settings page, you can change the custom string as well as disable operation for specific domains.

 #### For example:

-    JavaScript Crash Course For Beginners - YouTube - Mozilla Firefox becomes
+    JavaScript Crash Course For Beginners - YouTube becomes

-    Playing ~ JavaScript Crash Course For Beginners - YouTube - Mozilla Firefox
+    Playing ~ JavaScript Crash Course For Beginners - YouTube

 ## Bugs

-Probably many.
+Probably a few.
-But since this addon does very little overall, the worst that can happen is it may stop until a reload under certain conditions.
+But since this Addon does very little overall, the worst that can happen is it may stop doing its thing until a reload under certain conditions.

 Before you lie the very first lines of code I have ever written in JavaScript.
 As such, this project is mostly a learning experience for me.